Find Date Outliers

 Example 3: Pre-Analysis Data Quality Check

 Scenario: You're about to perform a comprehensive process mining analysis of your purchase-to-pay process spanning three years of data.
-As a best practice, you run the Find Date Outliers calculator first to ensure your dataset is clean before investing time in detailed analysis.
+As a best practice, you run the Find Date Outliers calculator first.

 Settings: